Safer sleep for babies

 Sudden Infant Death Syndrome (SIDS) is the sudden and unexplained death of a baby where no cause is found.
 While SIDS is rare, it can still happen and there are steps parents can take to help reduce the chance of this tragedy occurring.

 QUICK TIPS FOR SAFER SLEEP

-Although we don’t yet know how to completely prevent SIDS, it is possible to significantly lower the chances of it happening by following this advice.
+We are still struggling to understand the mechanisms that cause unexplained deaths in infancy, therefore it is not possible for any manufacturer to say that a particular product will prevent SIDS.
+It is possible, however, to significantly lower the chances of it happening by following this safer sleep guidance.
+This advice is based on strong scientific evidence where, unlike many products, safety has been proven.
 You should try to follow the advice for all sleep periods where possible, not just at night.

 THINGS YOU CAN DO:

 - Always place your baby on their back to sleep

 - Keep your baby smoke free during pregnancy and after birth

 - Place your baby to sleep in a separate cot or Moses basket in the same room as you for the first 6 months

 - Use a firm, flat, waterproof mattress in good condition

 - Never sleep on a sofa or in an armchair with your baby